Landlord Responsibilities

 -

-Electrical installations and appliances - must ensure that the wiring, plug sockets and any other electrical appliances they provide are safe.
+Electrical installations and appliances.
+They must ensure that the wiring, plug sockets and any other electrical appliances they provide are safe.

 Quiet Enjoyment

-The landlord must also allow the tenant to quietly possess and enjoy the property during the tenancy without unlawful interruption from the landlord or anyone claiming to be under or in trust for the landlord.
+The landlord must allow the tenant to quietly possess and enjoy the property during the tenancy, without unlawful interruption.

 Tenant Responsibilities